 Bryophytes (mosses and liverworts) are small plants that are easily overlooked.
 Many of us enjoy the bright green carpets they form on trees and boulders, but never think much more about them.
 However, if you take a close look (and you know what to look for) a diverse and fascinating world is revealed.
 Bryophytes are a very rewarding group of plants to study, as the UK is home to over half of all Europe’s bryophyte species, and the bryophyte diversity of the south-west’s woods rival the cloud forests of the tropics.

-Plantlife have also written 2 guides to the management of Atlantic Woodlands.
+Plantlife have also written two guides about the management of Atlantic Woodlands.
 One of these is aimed at woodlands in the Lake District, and the second is for the slightly drier and warmer woodlands of the South West of England.
-These guides are available to download by clicking the links below:
+These guides are available to download by clicking the links below.

 Plantlife Lichens & Bryophytes of Atlantic Woodlands in the Lake District - A Guide for Woodland Managers